PyRelationAL: a python library for active learning research and development: Maintaining PyRelationAL

 PyRelationAL is made available open source under a permissive Apache 2.0 licence with stable releases made on the Python Package Index (PyPI) for easy installation.
 To introduce new users to the package we created an extensive set of examples, tutorials, and supplementary materials linked through the main README including developer setups for contributors.
 We follow an inclusive code of conduct for contributors and users to facilitate fair treatment and guidelines for contributing.
 Furthermore, a contributors guide is provided describing the expected workflows, testing, and code quality expectations for pull requests into the package.

 \paragraph{Documentation}

 All modules are accompanied by restructured text (ResT) docstrings and comments to maintain documentation of the library.
-This approach maintains an up to date reference of the API, which is compiled and rendered via Sphinx to be hosted on \href{https://pyrelational.readthedocs.io/en/stable/}{Read the Docs} for every update accepted into the main branch.
+This approach maintains an up to date reference of the API, which is compiled and rendered via Sphinx to be hosted on Read The Docs for every update accepted into the main branch.
+In addition to the API reference, our documentation website is accompanied by various supplementary tutorials, examples, and information about AL within the library to help get users started and advanced users to extend the library to fit their needs and research endeavours.

 \paragraph{Code quality, testing and continuous integration}